 Why?

-They’re really strong and tapestries are under a higher tension than their pattern woven counterparts.
 They are also usually smooth and allow for the weft to glide over them effortlessly.
 This smooth texture helps to ensure the weft flows over the warp instead of being caught on it.
+Cotton yarns also tend to be less expensive.
+This is perfect for a yarn you are not going to see!

 Need help planning your weaving project?
 Stuck trying to figure out how much yarn you need?
 What the h&^$ is WPI?
 Check out my e-book!